joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/13/climate/cloud-brightening-geoengineering.html

 **Melinda French Gates to Resign From Gates Foundation**\
-`The Bill and Melinda Gates Foundation is recognized as one of the most powerful organizations in global philanthropy, in fields like global health and early-childhood education.`\
+`The Bill and Melinda Gates Foundation is recognized as one of the most powerful organizations in global philanthropy, in fields like public health and early-childhood education.`\
 https://nytimes.com/2024/05/13/business/melinda-gates-resigns-gates-foundation.html

 **The Battle for The Streets of New York**\